kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/02_The_apache_example_application/transcript.md

 Let's take a look at our example containeer in action:

 ```
-$ docker run -d -p 8080:80 httpd
+$ docker run -d -p 80:80 httpd
 ```

-Here I'm instructing to spin up a new container using httpd image. set up portforwarding so that any traffic i send from my workstation at port 8080 get's forward to the container's port 80, since the apache image is preconfigured to listen on port 80.
+Here I'm instructing docker to spin up a new container using httpd image. set up portforwarding so that any traffic i send from my workstation at port 8080 get's forward to the container's port 80, since the apache image is preconfigured to listen on port 80.
 I want this container to run in the background which is why I've enabled the detached mode.

 ```
 $ docker container ls
 ```

+Let's also check the container's logs:

 ```
 $ docker logs kind_chaplygin
 ```

+So far so good, everything looks ok here.
+Also notice that the container's primary process was started by running httpd command.
+That's actually where this image's name originates from.

 Now let's see what this looks like: